Nischay4975/DS-ML/EDA/Employee Attrition/Report - Employee Attrition.md

 (Image for High sat projects and monthly hours)

-2. There is also a remarked **lack of promotions** for this group, compared to the rest of the population.
+2. A curious thing is observed in this group that those who were promoted largely stayed whilst those who left didnt contain manu promotees.
+This makes this metric an important factor to decide attrition

 (Image for High sat promotions)